ibm-cloud-docs/discovery-data/chat-choose-project.md

 - From an actions skill, see [Configuring the search for an answer](/docs/assistant?topic=assistant-actions#actions-what-next-search){: external}.
 - From a dialog skill, see [Adding a search skill response type](/docs/assistant?topic=assistant-dialog-overview#dialog-overview-add-search-skill){: external}.
 <!-- From the new Beta user interface, see [Search trigger](/docs/watson-assistant?topic=watson-assistant-search-add#search-add-trigger){: external}.-->

-If you choose to use a *Document Retrieval* project type with your virtual assistant, filter the query results to show matches from a single collection at a time.
-Although you can add up to 5 collections to both project types in {{site.data.keyword.discoveryshort}}, you can choose only one collection to connect to from {{site.data.keyword.conversationshort}}.
-To ensure that your tests reflect how the search will function in reality, limit the search to one collection.
-You can test more than one collection to find the one that returns the best answers, and then connect to that collection from your assistant.
-{: tip}